leonardbereska/leonardbereska.github.io/_posts/2024-07-10-mechinterpreview.md

 - One trivial scenario would be that feature directions are orthogonal but not aligned with the basis directions (neurons).
 There is no inherent reason to assume that features would align with neurons in a non-privileged basis, where the basis vectors are not architecturally distinguished.
 However, even in a privileged basis formed by the neurons, the network could represent features not in the standard basis but as linear combinations of neurons (see [Figure 3](#fig:privileged), middle right).
 - An alternative hypothesis posits that *redundancy due to noise* introduced during training, such as random dropout <d-cite key="srivastava_dropout_2014"></d-cite>, can lead to redundant representations and, consequently, to polysemantic neurons <d-cite key="marshall_understanding_2024"></d-cite>.
 This process involves distributing a single feature across several neurons rather than isolating it into individual ones, thereby encouraging polysemanticity.
 - Finally, the {% term superposition %} hypothesis addresses the limitations in the network's representative capacity -- the number of neurons versus the number of crucial concepts.
 This hypothesis argues that the limited number of neurons compared to the vast array of important concepts necessitates a form of compression.
-As a result, an $$n$$-dimensional representation may encode features not with the $$n$$ basis directions (neurons) but with the $$\propto \exp (n)$$ possible almost orthogonal directions <d-cite key="elhage_toy_2022"></d-cite>, leading to polysemanticity.
+As a result, an $n$-dimensional representation may encode features not with the $n$ basis directions (neurons) but with the $\propto \exp (n)$ possible almost orthogonal directions <d-cite key="elhage_toy_2022"></d-cite>, leading to polysemanticity.

 <div class="hypothesis-box">
   <h4 class="hypothesis-title">Hypothesis 1: Superposition</h4>